Sir Charles Trevelyan, 1st Baronet: Origins

 Much of the wealth of the family derived from the holding of slaves in Grenada.

 Education

 He was educated at Blundell's School in Devon, at Charterhouse School and then the East India Company College at Haileybury in Hertfordshire.
-R.A.C.
-Balfour stated that "his early life was influenced by his parents' membership of the Clapham Sect – a group of sophisticated families noted for their severity of principle as much as for their fervent evangelism."
+R. A. C. Balfour wrote, "his early life was influenced by his parents' membership of the Clapham Sect – a group of sophisticated families noted for their severity of principle as much as for their fervent evangelism."
 Trevelyan was a student of the economist Thomas Malthus while at Haileybury.
 His rigid adherence to Malthusian population theory during the Irish famine is often attributed to this formative tutelage.